 community to replicate its approach

-Pilot actions in a group of selected cities committed to the climate-neutral and smart cities mission will test MOSAIC’s methodological approach and research actions throughout the project, by first co-designing local challenges for the cities and then co-creating solutions with the active participation of quadruple helix stakeholders.
+Pilot actions in Gothenburg and Milan, selected cities committed to the climate-neutral and smart cities mission, are testing MOSAIC’s methodological approach and research actions throughout the project, by first co-designing local challenges for the cities and then co-creating solutions with the active participation of quadruple helix stakeholders.

-Additional European cities will replicate open innovation processes through mentorship and a peer-learning programme.
+Six additional European cities, Aarhus, Espoo, Groningen, Pau, Tampere, Turku, will replicate open innovation processes through mentorship and a peer-learning programme.